Where to Buy the Best Concrete Thermometers

 HOBO

-ONSET’s HOBO provides multiple thermocouple wires that can be connected to a HOBO box which is installed outside the concrete.
+ONSET’s HOBO provides multiple thermocouple wires that contractors can connect to a HOBO box that goes outside the concrete.
 It includes a regular logger which records the data that can be processed on a computer.
-It also has a wireless logger that records and sends the temperature data via Bluetooth to a mobile device.
+What’s more, it has a wireless logger that records and sends temperature data via Bluetooth to a mobile device.
 This device has compact, weatherproof housing with built-in mounting, making it compatible with harsher climates.
-Their free HOBOconnect app lets users observe data in real time.
+Their free HOBOconnect app lets users observe data in real-time.

 Myers Dial Face Concrete Thermometer

-If you need to opt for going the more analog route, the Dial Face Concrete Thermometers (25oF – 125oF/-3.9oC – 51.7oC) from Myers Construction Materials Testing Equipment might be the one for you.
-It is a dual-range concrete curing thermometer which also comes with a plastic protective sleeve.
-Another feature included with this device is an adjustable mounting clip.
+If you need to opt for going the more analog route, the Dial Face Concrete Temperature Thermometers (25oF – 125oF/-3.9oC – 51.7oC) from Myers Construction Materials Testing Equipment might be the one for you.
+It is a dual-range concrete curing thermometer with a plastic protective sleeve.
+Additionally, another feature included with this device is an adjustable mounting clip.

 Converge

-Converge Mesh offers wired sensors that connect to wireless nodes, sending data to a local hub which then is transmitted to a cloud.
+Converge Mesh offers wired sensors that connect to wireless nodes.
+They send data to a local hub which then goes to a cloud.
 Their new sensor, called Signal, is a wireless sensor fully embedded in the concrete.
-This concrete temperature data can also be transmitted to a local hub or mobile device and then to the cloud through cell network.
+The concrete temperature data can also go to a local hub or mobile device and then to the cloud through a cell network.

 Converge Mesh